-After the malts are chosen, you must choose the yeast that is correct for the particular style.
-Again, this is based on a wide variety of factors: flavor, mouthfeel, aroma, clarity, attenuation, and alcohol content.
-If any of these characteristics do not meet your desired outcome, another yeast strain can be selected and another batch can be brewed.
-Keep in mind that every change you make to any one ingredient takes anywhere from 14-30 days to realize the change.
-It is also important to note that with any yeast strain, you can also make changes to temperatures during fermentation, which can also offer some beneficial changes to the final product.
+After the brewers have selected their malts, next up is choosing the yeast that is suitable for a particular style.
+Again, the selection is based on a variety of factors: flavor, mouthfeel, aroma, clarity, attenuation, and alcohol content.
+If any of these characteristics come up short from a brewer's desired outcome, another yeast strain will be selected, and another batch should be brewed.
+Every change made to any ingredient takes anywhere from 14 to 30 days to take full effect.
+It's also important to note that with any yeast strain, adjustments to temperatures during fermentation can also offer some beneficial changes to the final product.

-Any brewer would tell you that the water used in the brewing process is the quiet game changer.
-The delicate balance of a water profile can dramatically change the outcome of your beer so much that some beer styles were created because of the geographical region in which they were brewed.
-Water is such a pivotal ingredient in the brewing process that breweries will strip their raw water of all natural minerals through reverse osmosis and rebuild the water to match specific water from different areas of the world using minerals and salts.
-In order to be as authentic to the styles that we chose to brew, Engkanto uses this exact process, demonstrating the interconnectedness of science and art when developing a beer.
+Any meticulous brewer would tell you that the water used in the brewing process is the real game-changer.
+The delicate balance of a water profile can dramatically alter the outcome of the beer so much that some beer styles were created because of the geographical region in which they were brewed.
+Water is such a pivotal ingredient in the brewing process that breweries will even strip their raw water of all its natural minerals through reverse osmosis and rebuild the water to match the specific water from different areas of the world by adding minerals and salts.

 To be as authentic to the styles we've chosen to brew, Engkanto uses this same process, demonstrating the interconnectedness of science and art in developing a beer.